Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Summary and conclusion

-We extend the SM by including two generations of a family of vector-like fermions where the {\em LH} and {\em RH} fields are charged similarly under the gauge symmetry group of the SM.
+We extend the SM by including two generations of a family of vector-like fermions where the left- and right-handed fields are charged similarly under the gauge symmetry group of the SM.
 Introduction of a $Z_2$ symmetry ensures the stability of the dark matter candidate while the vector-like nature of leptons renders them a bare mass term in the lagrangian, thus, directly giving them mass at the TeV scale.
 The neutrino mass is generated at the one-loop level with exotic neutral singlet fermions and neutral scalars in the loop where the TeV scale masses of the exotic fermions and a small mass-splitting between the exotic neutral scalar and pseudoscalar together ensure the smallness of the neutrino masses.
 By virtue of the small mass-splitting $|m_{\phi_S}-m_{\phi_P}|$, it is possible to generate neutrino masses of ${\cal O}\lfb 0.1-0.01\rfb$~eV without making the relevant Yukawa coupling ($\ylN$) exceptionally small.
-For addressing the anomalous magnetic moment of leptons, contributions come from 1-loop diagrams involving $Z_2$-odd neutral fermions ($\NS$, $\ND$) and charged scalars ($\phi^{\pm}$) or $Z_2$-odd charged fermions ($\ES$, $\ED$) and neutral scalars ($\phi_S,\phi_P$).
+For addressing the anomalous magnetic moment of leptons, contributions come from 1-loop diagrams involving $Z_2$-odd neutral fermions ($\NS$, $\ND$) and charged scalars ($\phi^{\pm}$), or $Z_2$-odd charged fermions ($\ES$, $\ED$) and neutral scalars ($\phi_S,\phi_P$).
 The dominant contributions come from the diagrams with chirality flipping of the fermion in the loop.
-While the diagram with neutral fermions in the loop can address the anomalies in magnetic moments of electron as well as muon, an involvement of the same Yukawa couplings as those responsible for generating neutrino masses ($\ylN$) forces $\lambda_3 \sim {\cal O}\lfb 10^{-8} \rfb$.
-Further, the restriction in choosing the structure of $\ylN$ makes it difficult to suppress the LFV processes for such a small $\lambda_3$.
+The diagram with neutral fermions in the loop is dominant in the region $\lambda_3 \sim {\cal O}\lfb 10^{-8} \rfb$.
+It can address the anomalies in magnetic moments of electron as well as muon but does not guarantee a simultaneous suppression of $Br(\tau \to e \gamma)$ and $Br(\tau \to \mu \gamma)$.
 On the other hand, the diagram with charged fermions in the loop becomes dominant for $\lambda_3\sim{\cal O}\lfb 1\rfb$.
-Due to an unfettered freedom in Yukawa couplings $\ylE$, $\zRE$ and $\yeL$, it is possible to address the anomalous magnetic magnetic moments of electron as well as muon while also explaining the null observations of LFV.
-It is important to note that addition of two generations of the vector-like leptons (VLLs) is a minimal requirement for generating non-zero masses for exactly two of the SM $\nu$'s as well as a negative $\Delta a_e$ and a positive $\Delta a_\mu$.
+In this case, it is possible to address the anomalous magnetic magnetic moments of electron as well as muon while also explaining the null observations of cLFV.